Lecture 2-5: Transport

 And with a little effort, we can show that the equivalence that

-is equal to the
+results when path→equiv is supplied refl is equal to the

-from earlier.
+idEquiv from earlier.
 This can be done with several uses of

-, or you can use transport-fixing
+transport-refl, or you can use transport-fixing directly.

 path→equiv-refl : path→equiv refl ≡ idEquiv A -- Exercise: (Hint: Use a couple of connection squares!) -- path→equiv-refl i = {!!}